 The best way to avoid sunburn, wrinkles, skin cancer, and other damage is to stay out of the daylight, especially between 10 a.m. and 2 p.m, when the sun's rays are strongest.

-If you need to be outside, use sunscreen, wear a hat and sunglasses, and cover up your skin with clothing.
+If you need to be outside, use a broad spectrum sunscreen with SPF 30, wear a UPF fabric hat and sunglasses, and cover up your skin with clothing.

 If you see any changes to a mole or you spot a new growth or a sore that won't heal, see your doctor right way.